Christianity and Theosophy: Karma and reincarnation

 Reincarnation is directly related to karma.
 James Skeen stated that the Theosophical teaching about karma and "its relation to forgiveness and faith" contradicts the Bible definitions of these important concepts.
 Encyclopedia of New Age Beliefs argues that the laws of karma and reincarnation "are really a doctrine of self salvation."
 And consequently there is no need for "Jesus Christ's substitutionary death for our sins," when the person, who offends, pays himself.

 Blavatsky and other Theosophists believed that karma, the "unerring law of Retribution," is a system of penalty "as stern as that of the most rigid Calvinist, only far more philosophical and consistent with absolute justice."
 Ellwood wrote that, according to Blavatsky, "Karma is an Absolute and Eternal law in the World of manifestation."
-Karma is the "impersonal force" which brings retribution for thoughts, words, and deeds of men without "destroy intellectual and individual liberty" in order to demonstrate that men must live with the consequences of their choices.
+Karma is the "impersonal force" which brings retribution for thoughts, words, and deeds of men without "destroy[ing] intellectual and individual liberty" in order to demonstrate that men must live with the consequences of their choices.
 A religious studies scholar Jeffrey D. Lavoie noted that, in Blavatsky's opinion, the soul "must purify itself through cyclic transmigrations."
 Ellwood has quoted in The Secret Doctrine:

 "Intimately, or rather indissolubly, connected with Karma, then, is the law of re-birth, or of the re-incarnation of the same spiritual individuality in a long, almost interminable, series of personalities.
 The latter are like the various costumes and characters played by the same actor."

 Drujinin stated that the concept of reincarnation fundamentally contradicts the most important dogmas of Orthodox Christianity.
 Moreover, he stated that there are good reasons to believe that the concept of reincarnation, brought into Theosophy, was entered "by the inspiring in it of dark spiritual forces" for the preparation of an appearance of Antichrist.
 He wrote that the Theosophical doctrine of reincarnation denies the tragedy of death and glorifies it as a positive moment of the cosmic evolution.
 Depreciating "death, this doctrine thereby devalues life and reconciles man with any suffering and injustice."